mosbth/lydia/README.md

 * Moved `CHTMLPurifier` to `CTextFilter`.
 * Included PHP SmartyPants and PHP Typographer in `CTextFilter`.
 * Many more changes such as `CMBook`, `CInterceptionFilter`, managing of modules and more.
+* to many changes to mension, I need to get a stable base again when the site dbwebb.se gets up and runs this version of Lydia...

 v0.3.0 (2012-05-23)